 The current ESB-MACC facility has insufficient space to host the myriad of community activities available or desired.
 As such, staff & storage areas are inadequate in providing support.
 Existing public space is in need of interior updates and building expansion to improve functionality to better meet present and future needs.
 Connectivity to the hike and bike trails, Lady Bird Lake, and pedestrian walkways and surrounding neighborhood are needed to activate the plaza and draw patrons to the facility.
 This new addition shall pay homage to the late renowned Mexican design architect, Teodoro González de León, who designed the current facility.
 The project shall also successfully integrate with the urban context of the newly gentrified area.
 Lastly, a grand promenade is needed to better define the entrance and to signify this as a premier cultural destination for visitors and citizens alike.

 The funds assigned from the 2018 General Obligation Bond will not be sufficient to build the entire scope of Phase 2 as outlined in the 2018 Plan.
 The available funds will be applied toward the most critical needs.
 In the first step of the project, the Project Team consulted with stakeholders to identify and determine the most important and feasible elements of the 2018 Plan to include in the current project based on the available funding and the most pressing needs of the community.
 A presentation with recommendations on the building program was presented to the ESB-MACC Advisory Board and Hispanic/Latino Quality of Life Advisory Commission.

 The City Council approved 2018 Plan involved significant community engagement and provides the project parameters.
 The community engagement process evolves throughout the project, and is moving from consultation to informational.

 Once construction drawings are complete, the project will move into permitting, bidding and site improvements.
-While site work commences, the design team will continue to develop the drawings for the building expansion and renovation, and ultimately submit for a building permit.
+While site work progresses, the design team continued to develop the drawings for the building expansion and renovation, and now await issuance of the building permit.
 Completion of Phase 2 design and construction is estimated to take place over the next several years with a grand opening in early 2025.